henrikfalk/-Bacteria-Simulator-/README.md

 - The HDRI Skybox: <a href="https://polyhaven.com/hdris" target="_blank">Poly Haven</a>

 ## Development status
-Current version v0.5.1:
+Current version v0.5.2:
-- Fix: Placement of aquarium
-- Fix: Changed popup windows to modal windows
+- Fix: No camera found when quitting simulation if looking at a bacteria

 General:
 - Each scene is runnable from the Unity Editor